okuvshynov/hcl/README.md

 1) [default] CSV-like, with comma-separated values.
 Each column in the file represents individual series, and each row in the file becomes a 'column' in the chart: [example](tests/sine.csv)
 2) title:value pairs; Empty line represents a separator between different 'columns' in the chart: [example](tests/rt_two_col.sh)

+Data is provided to hcl either by piping it to stdin, or by providing file name as a last argument.

 ```
-$ some.sh | hcl # read line-by-line and append as soon as the new line arrives.
+$ cat tests/sine.csv | hcl
 ```
 Equivalent to
 ```
-$ hcl some.sh
+$ hcl tests/sine.csv
 ```

+If empty line is encountered, new set of titles is expected. hcl will attempt to 'merge' the data after that, filling missing values with NaN.
-There's a way to modify series set in incremental mode, by inserting empty line and a new set of titles.
-This can be useful in the cases like 'show top N processes reading from HDD, with 1 second granularity'.
+This can be useful in the cases like 'show top N processes reading from HDD, with 1 second granularity', when set of 'top N' might be different every time.
  Check this simple [example](tests/rt_new_series.sh) which simulates that.

 There's an option to use one of the columns as an 'x' axis.
-Most commonly that would be some form of time/date, but it's not required, it can be an arbitrary string.
-X is configured using -x <column_title> or -i <column_index_zero_based> options.
+Most commonly that would be some form of time/date, but it's not required - it can be an arbitrary string.
+X is configured using -x <column_title> option.

 All other columns need to have floating-point numbers as their values.
 Missing values or the ones failed to parse will be represented as '.'
 (NaN).

 There's no filtering/aggregation functionality.
-If there's a need to do so, external tools (awk, xsv, sed, ...) should be used before piping the input to hcl.
+If there's a need to do so, external tool (awk, xsv, sed, ...) should be used before piping the input to hcl.

 ### Scales
 The scale is a piecewise linear map from an input domain to [-1;0] and [0;1] intervals. [-1;1] values will be mapped to Unicode block characters, full dark green representing '1' and full dark red representing '-1'.